John-pels/kanban-board/README.md

 > -   Create Column
 > -   Move tickets between the various columns
 > -   Create ticket under each column
-> -   View task details in a Modal
+> -   View task details in a Modal by clicking the task title
-> -   View task via a shareable link
+> -   Also View task via a shareable link
 > -   Copy ticket link to Clipboard